halva6/SnackMan/README.md

 # Snackman

 Snackman is a small JavaFX game inspired by Pacman.
-This project mainly serves as a technical demonstration of a simple game loop, animation handling, and a basic MVC-like structure in JavaFX.
+This project mainly serves as a technical demonstration of a simple game loop, animation handling in JavaFX and Maven.

 ## Overview